Concentric Castles: Discover More About this Formidable Form of Castle Design

 The definition of a concentric castle is a "stone castle with at least two rings of outer walls, one inside the other".

 Another way of thinking about it is as "a castle within a castle".

 The two castle walls in concentric designs were designed to be two separate obstacles in the path of any attacker.

-The floorplan, left, of concentric Beaumaris Castle in Wales is a nice example of how these castles were laid out.
+The floorplan, just below, of concentric Beaumaris Castle in Wales is a nice example of how these castles were laid out.

 You can see how the thick inner wall - the stronger black line - is protected by an outer layer of defence.

 One important note before we go on: concentric doesn't mean circular.